 Courses

-There are already three courses incorporated in the European Union module of the Department of Political Science and International Relations: “Turkey-EU Relations”, “External Relations of the EU”.
+There are five courses incorporated in the European Union module of the Department of Political Science and International Relations: “Turkey-EU Relations”, “External Relations of the EU”.
 The Department of Social Work will introduce a new elective course titled “Governance of Migration: Europe and Turkey” and this course will be open to students from other departments as well.

 Turkey-EU Relations course is designed to specify the main issues and problems which appear through the history of Turkey-European Union relations and attempts to analyse whether and how the EU has an impact on Turkey in terms of its political and economic problems, implementation of fundamental rights and values through using its tools of norm promotion.
 Using tools of norm promotion is indeed what makes the potential EU global role significant.
 The course is designed to be taught in the second term of each academic year, consecutively between February-May in 2021, between February-May in 2022 and between February-May in 2023.
 It will be taught for 15 weeks and each week consists of 3 hour long lectures.
 Given by Prof. Dr. Özgür Ünal – Eriş.